Sparse non-negative super-resolution -- simplified and stabilised: Introduction

 allows us to state the program we investigate:

 with $\delta \leq \delta'$.
 Herein we characterise non-negative measures consistent with measurements \eqref{eq:def_of_y} in relation to the discrete measure \eqref{eq:def of x}.
 That is, we consider any non-negative Borel measure $z$ from the Program \eqref{eq:mai} \footnote{An equivalent formulation of Program \eqref{eq:mai} minimises $\|y-\int_I \Phi(t)z(\dif t)\|_2$ over all non-negative measures on $I$ (without any constraints).
 In this context, however, we find it somewhat more intuitive to work with Program \eqref{eq:mai}, particularly considering the importance of the case $\delta=0$. } and show that any such $z$ is close to $x$ given by \eqref{eq:def of x} in an appropriate metric, see Theorems \ref{thm:main Gaussian}, \ref{thm:main Gaussian lambda}, \ref{thm:main noisy}, \ref{thm:noisy_expl} and \ref{thm:grouping_sources}.
+Note that when solving Program \eqref{eq:mai}, the measure $x$ is completely unkown, so neither the source locations $\{t_i\}_{i=1}^k$ and weights $\{a_i\}_{i=1}^k$ nor their number $k$ is known in advance.
 Moreover, we show that the $x$ from \eqref{eq:def of x} is the unique solution to Program \eqref{eq:mai} when $\delta'=0$; e.g. in the setting of exact samples, $\eta_i=0$ for all $i$.
 Program \eqref{eq:mai} is particularly notable in that there is no regulariser of $z$ beyond imposing non-negativity and, rather than specify an algorithm to select a $z$ which satisfies Program \eqref{eq:mai}, we consider all admissible solutions.
-The admissible solutions of Program \eqref{eq:mai} are determined by the source and sample locations, which we denote as
+The aim of doing this is to highlight that non-negativity is the main regulariser, especially in the noise-free setting.
+However, a practitioner solving this problem in the context of sparse measures would be advised to include additional regularisers such as the TV norm or a sparsity constraint in the context of non-convex methods to encourage sparisty, specifically in the noisy setting.